NMontanaBrown/saramis/docs/install/SARAMIS.md

 We describe dependencies to replicate and use SARAMIS.
 In future, we will aim to provide a Docker image to simplify this process.
+We have tested the following instructions on Ubuntu 22.04.

 ## Registration: CUDA Coherent Point Drift